What Is Safety Risk Management in Aviation SMS?

 Define Acceptable Level of Safety (ALoS)

-The Safety Assurance (SA) process and Safety Risk Management (SRM) are intimately connected.
-When hazards and/or risks is adequately controlled, it will need to be monitored in the SA process.
-This sounds straightforward enough, however “adequately controlled” is a muddy and subjective thing.
+An aviation SMS' Safety Assurance (SA) processes and Safety Risk Management (SRM) activities are intimately connected.
+When hazards and/or risks are adequately controlled, they will need to be monitored in the SA process to provide "assurance" that risk is managed appropriately.
+This sounds straightforward enough; however “adequately controlled” is a muddy and subjective phrase.

 By adequately controlled, what we are really talking about is whether the level of risk is “acceptable.”
 But what is acceptable?
 Oversight agencies and organizations handle this by requiring the organizations to define what acceptable is, based on the risk assessment.